-Mouthwatering, juicy Venison Burgers without any added fat!
-Make lean delicious venison burgers from ground venison in less than a half hour.
+Make mouthwatering, juicy Venison Burgers without any added fat!
+You can have lean, delicious venison burgers from ground venison in less than a half hour.

 So you know how I mentioned we had 28 pounds of venison in our freezer when I posted my Mexican Lasagna recipe??
 Well we are slowly making our way through it all!
 We had slow cooker chili, Mexican lasagna made with venison, venison steak, and now I made venison burgers.